bmannakee/caller_paper/paper.md

 - The performance of the method is always better, but the amount of benefit is directly tied to the concentration of the spectrum

 ![Effect of spectrum concentration on results in WGS.
 A) 1,7,11 B) 1,3,5 C) 1,4,5](figures/wgs_with_signatures_inset.png)

+## Sensitivity in real data
+We examined two real tumor datasets in which variants had been validated by deep targeted resequencing [@Griffith2015;@Shi2018].
+@Griffith2015 performed whole genome sequencing of an acute myeloid leukemia to a depth of ~312X, called variants with seven different variant callers and validated over 200,000 variants by targeted re-sequencing to a depth of ~1000X.
+This led to a platinum set of variant calls containg 1,343 SNVs.
+We obtained BAM files from this experiment and called variants using MuTect 1.1.7, then compared the sensitivity of the calls between MuTect and our method (Figure 1A).
+At any relevant threshold our method is slightly more sensitive than MuTect.
+MuTect is unable to recover 100% of the calls due to hueristic filtering and other differences between MuTect and the other variant callers used.

+@Shi2018 performed multi-region sequencing of 6 breast tumors to evaluate the effects of variant calling and sequencing depth on estimates of tumor heterogeneity, validating 1,385 somatic SNVs.
+As with the leukemia we obtained BAM files for this experiment and compared our method to raw MuTect calls (Figure 1B).
+We again find that our method is more sensitive than MuTect across the full range of relevant thresholds.

+![Sensitivity in real tumors.
+A) AML31 platinum SNV calls [@Griffith2015].
+B) Validated SNV in 6 breast cancers[@Shi2018].](figures/real_tumor_sensitivity.png)